Mr Nguyen Understands That Medicare

 • Risk Pooling: This distributes the financial risk of healthcare costs across a large population, reducing the burden on individuals.
 Healthier individuals subsidize the costs of those with higher healthcare needs.

-• Managed Care: Medicare Advantage plans (Part C) utilize managed care principles, emphasizing preventative care and cost-effective healthcare delivery.
+• Managed Care: Medicare Advantage plans (Part C) apply managed care principles, emphasizing preventative care and cost-effective healthcare delivery.
 These plans often use networks of providers and focus on cost containment strategies.

 Frequently Asked Questions (FAQ)